 We are committed to continuously improving safety, ergonomics and well-being.
 We have defined our 2020 ambitions and track performance based on these elements:

-Employees can raise concerns and complaints via the OHS representative/manager, annual Workplace Assessments, Facilitation and OurVoice surveys.
+Employees can raise concerns and complaints via the HS representative/manager, annual Workplace Assessments, Facilitation and OurVoice surveys.
 Employees also have an option to contact the Compliance Hotline (in over 40 languages) or the Ombudsman.
 Measures are taken for all concerns reported.

 All work-related accidents are investigated, analysed and recorded to prevent re-occurrence.
-Insurance and compensation for people who have been affected by accidents are locally managed based on local regulations.
+Insurance and compensation for people who have been affected by accidents are managed based on local regulations.

-Novohealth allows us to create a workplace culture that promotes and supports healthy lifestyles for all our employees to prevent type 2 diabetes and other lifestyle related diseases.
+NovoHealth allows us to create a workplace culture that promotes and supports healthy lifestyles for all our employees to prevent type 2 diabetes and other lifestyle related diseases.

-Novohealth focuses on four key health areas:
+NovoHealth focuses on four key health areas:

 These focus areas are adapted by our affiliates for local cultural differences.

-1. The frequency of occupational accidents with absence is measured as the internally reported number of accidents using full-time employees, excluding externals, employees on unpaid leave, interns, bachelor and master thesis employees, and substitutes, per million nominal working hours.
-An occupational accident with absence is any work-related accident causing at least one day of absence in addition to the day of the accident.
+1. The frequency of accidents with absence is measured as the reported number of accidents using full-time employees, excluding externals, employees on unpaid leave, interns, bachelor and master thesis employees, and substitutes, per million nominal working hours.
+An accident with absence is any work-related accident causing at least one day of absence in addition to the day of the accident.